tveronesi/imdbinfo/README.md

 - No external dependencies or API keys required
 - Ideal for quick scripts and data analysis

+## Disclaimer
+This project and its authors are not affiliated in any way with IMDb Inc. or its affiliates.
+The data provided by this package is sourced from IMDb and is subject to their terms of use.
+For more information, please refer to the [DISCLAIMER](DISCLAIMER.txt) file.

 ## License

 imdbinfo is released under the MIT License.